tomy2105/KnowledgeNotes/cloud/google.md

 #### VPC Service Controls

-Improves ability to mitigate the risk of data exfiltration from Google Cloud servicesby creating perimeters that protect the resources and data of services that are explicitly specified.
+Improves ability to mitigate the risk of data exfiltration from Google Cloud services by creating perimeters that protect the resources and data of services that are explicitly specified.

 Provides an extra layer of security defense for Google Cloud services that is independent of Identity and Access Management (IAM).
 While IAM enables granular identity-based access control, VPC Service Controls enables broader context-based perimeter security, including controlling data egress across the perimeter.